mds-python/game-of-life/README.md

 In the most basic version you can just print `#` and `.` on a screen.
 However, this will result in the minimal mark.
 It is much better to use some graphics library (e.g. Matplotlib with [animations](https://jakevdp.github.io/blog/2012/08/18/matplotlib-animation-tutorial/) and [`imshow`](https://matplotlib.org/api/_as_gen/matplotlib.pyplot.imshow.html)) or any other library of your choice).

 Use whichever libraries or you need.
 Give it your own personal style.
 However, please mind that the quality of our code will be assessed.
-In any case, your code **must** object-oriented with a good separation between the logic and the presentation layer.
+In any case, your code **must** provide a good separation between the logic and the presentation layer.

 The main code must be run in the `main.py` file.